cosmic-utils/.github/profile/README.md

 - Ollama :  Ollama applet for COSMIC Desktop
 - clipboard-manager : Clipboard manager for COSMIC™
 - gui-scale-applet : COSMIC™ applet for Tailscale
+- minimon-applet : An applet for displaying CPU/Memory/Network usage

 <!--